fabandmina/fabandmina.github.io/content/contact/index.en.md

 ---
 title: "Contact Us"
-subtitle: "Fill in the form to reach out to us!"
+subtitle: "Get in touch with us!"
-introduction:
+introduction: "Fill out this form to get in touch with us.
+Write us a message and don't forget to add your e-mail address.
+Then just send it."
 date: 2022-10-01T20:33:03+02:00
 thumbnail:
 tags: contact